halacs/BiSecur/README.md

-# Hörmann BiSecure Gateway Protocol GoLang SDK
+# Hörmann BiSecur Gateway Protocol GoLang SDK

 Goal is to create a fully fledged replacement client after Hörmann stated end of life of their cloud and android application.